YashwanthRaj/The-Complete-Web-Development-Bootcamp/README.md

 Similarly the **br** represents a line break in between contents of a same paragraphs.
 It is recommended to use break element when we need to have things in separate lines rather than using it to separate paragraphs.

-In these void elements, sometimes the ending /> , people will remove the / and just write **<hr>** etc. Its perfectly fine
+In these void elements, sometimes the ending /> , people will remove the / and just write tag hr etc. Its perfectly fine syntax but not a good practice.